-This article goes over how to build the List View layout of your form using the List tab in the Template Editor’s builder area.
+Build a List View layout of your Form using the List tab in the Template Editor’s builder area.

 This article addresses the following List View topics:

 As you build your List View, you can make use of the undo and redo buttons in the upper right.
 The undo functionality allows you to go back up to 20 steps.

 List View layout is based on tabs and sections.
 Tabs are the top-level grouping.
 Each tab contains one or more sections, and each section contains some number of fields.
 The tools for building this layout are intuitive and rely heavily on drag-and-drop functionality.